Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Experimental Results

 \subsection{Analysis and Visualization}

 We consider that our method mainly relies on the proposed SGR and CGR module, which is able to capture the underlying non-local contextual information.

-Thus we first visualized the SGR module learning the projection weights and corresponding adjacent weights (see Fig. 9).
-In particular, We totally set $16^{2}$ spatial graph nodes.
-The projection weights (i.e., $B_{sproj}$ in $Eq.
-(13)$) could reflect the irregular region formed by the feature aggregation of the spatial graph nodes.
-And the adjacent weight diffuses information across nodes, where the higher weight represents stronger dependency from the node to the current reference node, while the lower weight indicates weak dependency to the current reference node.
+Therefore, we first visualized the SGR module learning the projection weights and corresponding adjacent weights (see Fig. 12).
+In particular, we totally set $16^{2}$ spatial graph nodes.
+The projection weights (i.e., $B_{s}$ in $Eq.
+(14)$) could reflect the irregular region formed by the feature aggregation of the spatial graph nodes.
+The adjacent weight diffuses information across nodes, where the higher weight represents stronger relations from the current node to the reference node, while the lower weight indicates weak relations to the reference node.
 We show the spatial graph Node-105, 76 on the first and second rows, respectively.
-We can see that Node-105 lends to focus on the features of grass under the dense haze, while Node-76 tends to aggregate the features of the parterre under the dense haze.
-The column (d) shows the adjacent weights on the Node-105 and 76.
-Beside, the column (e) and (f) show the projection weights of the response nodes that have the highest and lowest adjacency weights for Nodes-105 and 76, respectively.
-We observe that Node-105 has been able to interact with long-range nodes, which aggregates the clear regions of grass.
-Meanwhile, Node-76 captures the non-local contextual information, which focuses on the pavilion in the clearer region with similar structures.
+We can see that Node-105 lends to focus on the pixel-wise features of grass under the dense haze, while Node-76 tends to aggregate the pixel-wise features of the parterre under the dense haze.
+Column (d) shows the adjacent weights on the Node-105 and 76.
+Besides, column (e) and (f) show the projection weights of the response nodes that have the highest and lowest adjacency weights for Nodes-105 and 76, respectively.
+We observe that Node-105 has been able to interact with long-range Node-243, which aggregates the clear regions of grass.
+Meanwhile, Node-76 captures the non-local contextual information from Node-81, which focuses on the pavilion in the clearer region with similar structures.

-For CGR module, we provide the corresponding adjacent weights added on the each channel feature map (see Fig. 10).
-Furthermore, we could observe that channel node-1 and 32 could capture the interact with non-local channel nodes.
+For CGR module, we provide the corresponding adjacent weights added on each channel feature map (see Fig. 13).
+Furthermore, we could observe that channel Node-1 and 32 could capture the interaction with non-local channel nodes.
 Meanwhile, each reference node could learn an adaptive adjacency matrix according to its dependencies with other nodes.
-Therefore, these visualizations demonstrate that SGR and CGR module could build long-range dependencies and propagate the natural scene prior between the well-preserved nodes and the nodes contaminated by haze.
+Therefore, these visualizations demonstrate that SGR and CGR could build long-range dependencies and propagate the natural scene prior between the well-preserved nodes and the nodes contaminated by haze.